How to Use Velcro Rollers on Fine Hair for Volume

 Those little round things your grandma used are making a major comeback and for a good reason.

-In this comprehensive guide, I’ll delve into the ins and outs of how to use Velcro rollers on fine hair
+In this comprehensive guide, I’ll explain how to use Velcro rollers on fine hair.

-Whether you’re a beginner looking to add a bit of bounce to your locks or a seasoned roller user needing some fresh tips, this guide will help you master the art of using Velcro rollers for that added oomph to your fine hair!
+Whether you’re a beginner looking to add a bit of bounce to your locks or a seasoned roller user needing some fresh tips, this guide will help you master the art of using Velcro rollers on fine hair for that added oomph to your fine hair!

 Velcro Curlers or Rollers (Same dif)